Learn how your workplace can benefit by implementing smokefree policies and helping your employees to quit.

 Going totally smokefree is an important step your workplace can take to reduce the harms of tobacco smoke for staff, increase productivity and reduce absenteeism.

 - Health reasons

 Smoking is a major cause of preventable death and disease in Australia.
-Smoking kills two in three of all lifetime smokers and accounts for almost 4,000 deaths in Victoria annually.
-This occcurs when others breathe in the smoke from a person’s cigarette or from other tobacco products, such as cigars.
+Smoking kills two in three of all people who smoke and accounts for almost 4,000 deaths in Victoria annually.
+Secondhand smoke is also harmful to health.
+It occurs when others breathe in the smoke from a person’s cigarette or from other tobacco products, such as cigars.
 There is no level of exposure to secondhand smoke that is free of risk.
 Scientific and medical evidence shows that exposure to secondhand smoke causes disease which can lead to heart disease, stroke and lung cancer.